MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/uninstall-sharepoint-server-2016.md

 ## Uninstall SharePoint Servers 2016, 2019, or Subscription Edition
 <a name="begin"> </a>

-Use this procedure to uninstall SharePoint Server 2016.
+Use this procedure to uninstall SharePoint Servers 2016, 2019, and Subscription Edition.

  **To uninstall SharePoint Servers 2016, 2019, or Subscription Edition**